Talk Boost Key Stage 1

 Who can deliver it?

-- The practitioners who delivers this programme are a teaching assistant with NFQ-5 level qualifications, and a teacher with NFQ-7/8 level qualifications.
+- The practitioner who delivers this programme is a BAM Counsellor with NFQ-7/8 level qualifications.

 What are the training requirements?

-- Practitioners have five hours of programme training each.
+- The practitioners have 300 hours of programme training.
 Booster training of practitioners is not required.

 How are the practitioners supervised?